arimkevi/contentful-ts-type-generator/README.md

 ## Usage

-1. Get management api token and spaceId from Contentful.
+1. Get preview api token and spaceId from Contentful.

 2. Install this repository into your node project